MaartinBo/docLocalWpSite/README.md

 4. Activate WooCommerce.

 5. Follow the WooCommerce setup wizard to configure your online store, including payment gateways, shipping options, and product settings.
+Most of them are not required; you don't need to fill them out, so you can just skip the whole thing and go to the next section.
+I only recommend one thing, which is choosing some shipping option; without it, you won't be able to make an order.

 ### Creating WooCommerce API Keys